Javed-Shahbaz/school_library/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Javed-Shahbaz/school_library.git/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
-Give it a Star
+If you like this project please follow me to find more project of this type in future.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>